- Describe key characteristics of business globalization.

 In addition to international organizations, countries make agreements among themselves to reach trade advantages.
 There are four common types of trade agreements (also known as trade blocs) with different levels of trade dependencies: regional trade agreements (RTAs), custom unions, common markets, and economic unions.

 - Regional trade agreements establish reciprocal (equally binding) treaties addressing tariffs and trade barriers with member countries.
-For example, the North American Free Trade Agreement (NAFTA) between Canada, the United States, and Mexico allows for tariff reductions or eliminations (free trade).
+For example, the United States–Mexico–Canada Agreement (USMCA), once ratified, will allow for tariff reductions or eliminations (free trade).
 The Association of Southeast Asian Nations (ASEAN) provides for the free exchange of trade, service, labor, and capital across ten independent member nations to provide a balance of power to the economic powerhouses of China and Japan.